 Nobody knows how high or fast the sea will rise.
 Water isn't likely to submerge all the state's low coastland because landowners will fight back.

-But the coast we know, with its fringe of salt marshes, its fluffy beaches and old harbor towns, might look like a different place a few generations from now.
+But the coast visitors know, with its fringe of salt marshes, its fluffy beaches and old harbour towns, might look like a different place a few generations from now.

 That won't be the work of rising water alone, but of quirks in North Carolina's coastal topography.
 The flat ground means even a small increase in water level will spread far inland.
-The coastal plain is also sinking, the geologic legacy of the last Ice Age.
+The coastal plain is also sinking, the geological legacy of the last ice age.
+The Outer Banks, some scientists predict, could disintegrate into a string of high spots reachable only by boat.